Shadorain/shadotheme/README.md

 ln -sf ./shado_lightline.vim ~/.local/share/nvim/plugged/lightline.vim/autoload/lightline/colorscheme/deus.vim
 ```

-In vim set the lightline theme to `deus.vim` (note I did this because I havent found
+We need to set the lightline theme in our config to `deus.vim` (note I did
-a way to add a custom theme so I overwrote one of the default ones)
+this because I havent found a way to add a custom theme so I overwrote one
+of the default ones)

 ```vim
 let g:lightline = { 'colorscheme': 'deus' }